 We may process special categories of personal data in the following circumstances:

-- Where the processing is necessary for archiving purposes in the public interest, or for scientific or historical research purposes, or statistical purposes, subject to further safeguards for your fundamental rights and interests specified in law;
+9.13 Where the processing is necessary for archiving purposes in the public interest and where UK Law permits, or for scientific or historical research purposes, or statistical purposes, subject to further safeguards for your fundamental rights and interests specified in law;

 Further legal controls apply to data relating to criminal convictions and allegations of criminal activity.
 We may process such data on the same grounds as those identified for “special categories” referred to above.

 10. When Maybe* collects your personal data:

 These occasions will include, but are not limited to:

 10.1 When you work with the Maybe* team;